Disclaimer: I do not own HP or PJO.

 "Fine," she replied coldly.
 "As far as I'm concerned, I never had a family.
 At least I have closure now."
 She smiled bitterly.
 Some part of her had hoped, that perhaps they did care for her, deep down.
 Apparently not.
 Still, having that hope crushed ruthlessly kind of hurt.

 The Potter's were the darlings of the Wizarding World.
 Lily and James Potter, kind, loving parents to the perfect, selfless, and intelligent Boy-Who-Lived, Michael Potter.
 Note the sarcasm.
 Until she was eleven years old, no-one had ever even heard of Azari Potter.
 She was the forgettable, worthless twin of the Chosen One.
+She was especially glad she hadn't breathed a word of her less than hetero leanings in case they reached the ears of her family.

 No-one cared about Azari, believing her to be an attention seeking brat, trying to steal Michael's fame.
 She knew there was no point in arguing - it would have only made her punishment worse.